 It will be interesting to see what POTRAZ decides to do after they have looked into this situation.

 EcoCash is a mobile money transfer facility which is run by Econet Wireless Zimbabwe.
 The facility has grown in leaps and bounds since its inception and is arguably the largest mobile money transfer agent considering the huge sums of transactions that the platform is said...
 Read More About EcoCash

 Gift Kallisto Machengete is a Zimbabwean company executive who is currently the Director General at Postal and Telecommunications Regulatory Authority of Zimbabwe.
-Dr Machengete as a director of finance and administration in the Central Intelligence Organisation.
+Dr. Machengete is also the former director of finance and administration in the Central Intelligence Organisation.
 Read More About Gift Machengete

 The Postal and Telecommunications Regulatory Authority of Zimbabwe POTRAZ) is the regulatory authority of Zimbabwe's telecommunications sector and was established in terms of the country's Postal and Telecommunications Act Chapter 12:05.
 POTRAZ was established in February 2001 Read More About POTRAZ